alixdet/ngs_nt_multialignment/README.md

 Its aim is to get a multi-alignement in nucleotids from a multi-alignement in amino acids allowing better phylogenetic studies.

 The purpose of the code here is not to be used as is but to be integreted in a larger pipeline that is being developped by the lab.
-The whole will soon be published.
+The whole will be published soon.

 ## Technologies
 Project is created with: